 This spell doesn't really have as much bang as ignite or another offensive spell.
 It's better for AD carrys and hybrids like Jax.

 Only take this if 4-5 of the enemies have extremely hard CC.
 They will end up stacking it, and this will get rid of it all in one fell swoop.

 I know this got buffed, but it’s more of a support spell.
 However, you could possibly take this if you’re fighting a Le Blanc mid.
 If she does a full burst and you live, just pop heal, turn around to fight, and show her who is boss.

 (I will personally drive down to your house and RIP OUT ALL OF YOUR HEMOGLOBIN IN YOUR RED BLOOD CELLS IF YOU TAKE THIS ****)

 Crystalline Flask is a starting item that should be picked when you are looking for an aggressive early game.
 This start will allow you to buy a Stealth Ward and a Health Potion, allowing you to push your lane early on and trade damage.
 I take Crystalline Flask against champions that have a semi weak early game, such as Gragas.
 This is also a good start to take if you are trying to deny an enemy cs by shoving them to their tower.
 This would be a good idea against a mid like Anivia (pre level 6 of course).
 Like the doran's route, you can pretty much build anything you want if you start flask.

-Path #2: Boots of Speed and Health Potion X4 / Health Potion X2 + sight ward
+Path #2: Boots and Health Potion X4 / Health Potion X2 + sight ward

 The boots start is not nearly as used as it used to be, in fact I would say that almost no one uses it now.
 However if you are laning against a very poke heavy mid and are afraid of early jungle ganks, you may want to use this start.
 It's really not optimal though, just an option.
 You should consider building sorc shoes if you start with basic boots.